-The consolidated financial statements of the Group as at and for the year ended 31 December 2015, as set out in the 2015 Financial Statements, the consolidated financial statements of the Group as at and for the financial year ended 31 December 2016, as set out in the 2016 Financial Statements, the consolidated financial statements of the Group as at and for the financial year ended 31 December 2017, as set out in the 2017 Financial Statements and the consolidated financial statements of the Group as at and for the six months ended 30 June 2018, as set out in the 2018 Unaudited Interim Financial Statements, are incorporated by reference into this document.
+The consolidated financial statements of the Group as at and for the year ended 31 December 2015, as set out in the 2015 Financial Statements, the consolidated financial statements of the Group as at and for the financial year ended 31 December 2016, as set out in the 2016 Financial Statements, the consolidated financial statements of the Group as at and for the financial year ended 31 December 2017, as set out in the 2017 Financial Statements and the consolidated financial statements of the Group as at and for the financial statements of the Group as at and for the financial statements of the Group as at and for the six months ended 30 June 2018, as set out in the 2018 Unaudited Interim Financial Statements, are incorporated by reference into this document.
 See Part 13 ("Documents Incorporated by Reference").
 A copy of each of these documents is available for inspection in accordance with paragraph 26 of Part 11 ("Additional Information").